About Baby Bloodflower and Grayswandir

 <----- Baby Bloodflower

-Baby Bloodflower, though very small, already loved playing with ponies.
-The little cardboard pony house was something our mom made, with wallpaper and pony stickers on the outside.
+Here's Baby Bloodflower again.
+This little cardboard pony house was something our mom made, with wallpaper and pony stickers on the outside.

 <------

-Another Christmas means more ponies for Grayswandir.
-That looks like Twirler's box.
+Another Christmas, and more ponies for Grayswandir.
 Check out the Sweet Stuff sweater and My Little Pony pants, too.

 ------>

-More ponies for Baby Bloodflower!
-That's Sunspot in her hand, and a Merry Go Round box at her right -- Flower Bouquet's, maybe? -- and another pony box behind her.
-She's also wearing a pair of pink Sniffles and Snookums pajamas, which you can see better in the photo at the top of this page.
-(The pajamas were adorable, but very itchy.)
+And another Christmas photo with pony boxes for Baby Bloodflower.
+That's Sunspot in her hand, and a Merry Go Round box in front, and she's wearing a pair of (very itchy) pink Sniffles and Snookums pajamas, which you can see better in the photo at the top of this page.

 Grayswandir and Twirler, and the Sniffles and Snookums pajama shirt.

-This was around 1990, a couple of years before we built our first town, but Twirler was already the pony barber, just as Flowerburst and Flower Dreams were already the bank tellers (keepers of the pony points).
+This was around 1990, a couple of years before we built our first town, but Twirler was already established as the local barber, and Flowerburst and Flower Dreams were the bank tellers (keepers of the pony points).
 All of our boy ponies were surgeons.

-1990 -- Baby Bloodflower's fourth birthday!
-Sundance, Beach Ball, and Twirler are there on the table, which is spread with a Glory-themed tablecloth, pony plates, pony cups, and pony napkins, and with little invitations from the Party Pack.
+1990 -- Baby Bloodflower's fourth birthday, with a Glory-themed tablecloth, pony plates, pony cups, and pony napkins, and little invitations from the Party Pack.

 <------